Marcus-Skoglund/Datastrukturer-TND004-/README.md

 fundamental data structures and their applications.

 ## 📁 Structure
-Each lab has it´s own directory and they contain:
+Each lab has its own directory and they contain:

 - main.cpp – Starter or driver code.